hamzabennz/flask-predict-fires/README.md

-# This is the endpoint where to request for fire prediction (POST request) :
+# This is the website for fire prediction:
 https://flask-predict-fires.vercel.app/

 ## How it Works